Augie Chats: An Opportunity for Conversation

 Starting last October, we are hosting a monthly Augie Chat where faculty, staff, administrators and coaches can register to participate.
 Each chat will be limited to 20 people so that all have the opportunity to participate in the conversation.

-Due to concerns related to the potential spread of coronavirus (COVID-19), the Wednesday, April 8, event is canceled.
+Due to concerns related to the potential spread of coronavirus (COVID-19), upcoming events will be virtual.

 Past Augie Chats

 - Monday, Oct.
 21

 - Thursday, Nov.
 21